12 Social Media Threats to Be Aware Of & How to Prevent Them

 As a security leader, it’s never been more important to be aware of a new threat vector called social media threats and narrative attacks that could impact your organization.
 Social media has become a crucial part of everyday life, offering a convenient form of communication, business, and entertainment.
 The vast majority of your employees and executives are likely using social media alongside threat actors and cyber criminals, leaving your company vulnerable.

 Furthermore, executives have embraced social media channels for brand-building and thought leadership.
-As a result, impersonation, misinformation, disinformation, account takeover, deepfakes, and executive phishing are all of major concern.
+As a result, impersonation, narrative attacks, account takeover, deepfakes, and executive phishing are all of major concern.
 A survey of over 600 enterprise leaders found that 100% of executives have adopted social media as a business tool, with 39% of them using platforms like LinkedIn and Facebook for brand awareness, and 32% using cloud channels to showcase leadership.
 Despite an enthusiasm for social media, companies aren’t aware of the dangers posed by social media threats and narrative attacks.
 Another survey found that 1 in 4 enterprise IT officers and cybersecurity experts said that executive social media accounts are a major risk factor.

 For all their good, social media platforms are at risk of being compromised, putting your organization’s privacy and security at risk.
 Learn more about social media threats and narrative attacks you should know about and how to protect your organization.